katsurrra/rock-paper-scissors/README.md

 # rock-paper-scissors
-Classic Rock Paper Scissors game with JavaScript.
+Rock Paper Scissors game that can be played opening the browser's console.